Pickering emulsion: Structure

+Examples

+The most common type of Pickering emulsions are oil-in-water emulsions due to the hydrophilicity of most organic particles.
+One system commonly studied is an emulsion of hexane in water, with colloidal silica as the Pickering particle.

-One example of a Ramsden-stabilized emulsion is homogenized milk.
+Another more complex example of a Pickering-stabilized emulsion is homogenized milk.
 The milk protein (casein) units are adsorbed at the surface of the milk fat globules and act as surfactants.
 The casein replaces the milkfat globule membrane, which is damaged during homogenization.

-Other examples of emulsions where Ramsden particles may be the stabilizing species are for example detergents, low-fat chocolates, mayonnaises and margarines.
+Other emulsions stabilized by Pickering particles include detergents, low-fat chocolates, mayonnaises, and margarines.